 What is in Coca Cola

 Its origin seems to have been a Spanish drink by the name Kola Coca, which was presented at a contest in Philadelphia in 1885.
-The rights to this drink were bought by Coca Cola in 1953.
-Here you can read why a village in Spain, claims to be the inventor.
+Coca Cola bought the rights to this drink in 1953.
+Here you can read why a village in Spain claims to be the inventor.

 Coca Cola and its impact on the environment

 To drink Coca Cola is up to you.
 It is not good for your health but some people remain addicted to the taste.
 We should look at the Coca Cola company from a different angle to understand the impact it has on the environment.
-Sadly that impact is big.
-I had no idea it was that bad.
-Here come some data you might not be aware of.
+Sadly, that impact is big.
+I did not know it was that bad.
+Here comes some data you might not be aware of.

-In old times this drink was served in glass bottles of different sizes.
+In old times, they served this drink in glass bottles of different sizes.
 The glass was recyclable and people would get money for the empty glass bottle.
-Plastic PET bottles made its big entree in 1993, plastic is a lot lighter so a delivery truck could transport more of the beverage.
+Plastic PET bottles made its big entry in 1993, plastic is a lot lighter so a delivery truck could transport more of the beverage.

 There are too many plastic bottles in landfills or floating in the ocean.
 Coca Cola shares a big part of the blame.
 I have never been a fan of this drink.
 I might consume one or 2 a year.
 As I said at the beginning of this post, I like a glass of wine instead.